sssxrf/NetDissect-Lite/README.md

 # Network Dissection Lite in PyTorch

 ## Introduction
 This repository is fork of [NetDissect](https://github.com/CSAILVision/NetDissect), which contains the demo code for the work [Network Dissection: Quantifying Interpretability of Deep Visual Representations](http://netdissect.csail.mit.edu).
+We also test the Network Dissection results on ResNet18 and ResNet18+CBAM.
 This code is written in pytorch and python3.6, tested on Ubuntu 20.04(google colab).